dhocker/agentmpd/README.md

 ## Running Under a Web Server

 mpd\_web\_client can be run under a web server (e.g. nginx) using the uWSGI gateway.
-The top project directory contains a uwsgi.py and uwsgi_app.ini file to facilitate this choice.
+The top project directory contains a uwsgi.py and several configuration files to facilitate this choice.
+Readme.txt descibes the various configuration files.

 The following links discuss the details of setting up nginx and uWSGI to run a Python/Flask web application.